Juhani

 are realized in real time for customer needs, just "now and here".
 Responsible

-person is the process owner. - The human level (people and teams), where the
+- The human level (people and teams), where the

 top management) is provided in natural working environments.
 Responsibility is